How often do you recharge your energy? Are you unknowingly draining yourself with work or life habits?

 Nobody will protect your energy for you.
 Fill your cup often, even in small ways, so that you have enough to give the people in your life who matter most.

-And remember to learn more about the Harder to Kill Challenge here.
+And remember to learn more about the Core 4 Program here.

 Read the other posts in this series: